 162 • _A brief description of the primary responsibilities (e.g. Faculty will teach to the outline

-163 of record for the specific assignment and maintain a current syllabus).
+163 of record for the specific assignment and maintain a current syllabus.
+Faculty will facilitate learning through a variety of modalities to maximize the success of our diverse student population).

 164 • _A description of any co-curricular responsibilities (e.g. coaching, directing).